Andrew-S-Rosen/mof_screen/README.md

+# Note
+This package is being superseded by [QuAcc](https://github.com/arosen93/quacc).

 # PyMOFScreen
 Python workflow for high-throughput DFT screening of MOFs using VASP.
 Relevant details for the code can be found in the following paper: